juji-io/site/blog/you-can-create-a-chatbot-yes-im-talking-to-you-1.md

 ![Template Selection Screenshot](/assets/uploads/blanktemplate.png "AI Helper Templates")

 **Customize Chatbot Welcome and Wrap-up Messages.** The blank template comes with two conversation topics, one is a "***Welcome***" topic that greets users at the beginning of a chat, while the "***Wrap-up***" topic lets users know if the chatbot will hang around or greet a user goodbye.
 As shown in the screenshots below, you can easily customize both the welcome and wrap-up messages to suit your audience.
-If you prefer, you can also [customize the ending options](https://docs.juji.io/design/) like, looping back to the beginning of the chat.
+If you prefer, you can also [customize the ending options](https://docs.juji.io/design/), such as looping back to the beginning of the chat.

 ![You can see the Welcome and Wrap-up messages on the left side.](/assets/uploads/startingscreen.png "Blank Template Starting Page")